fiwu/fiwu.github.io/_data/prototypes/current/Spark P5 2016.md

 Date: 2016-9-20
 ---

 To let the users adapt to our new Spark design more smoothly, the UXCCDS team defined 5 steps to update the Spark app's style.
 This is the P5 prototype.
-We use react.js to build this prototype and many parts of this prototypes are based on some dynamic data.
+We use react.js to build this prototype and many parts of this prototypes are based on dynamic data.

-## screen shot
+## Screen shot

 ![Spark P5 2016](../../../img_data/prototypes/Spark P5 2016.png)

-# launch the prototype
+# Launching the prototype

 You can launch this prototype through the following ways: